-The cloud doesn't exist: the pitfalls and dangers of proprietary clouds and open-source alternatives
+The cloud doesn't exist: pitfalls and dangers of the proprietary cloud and open-source alternatives

 The word "cloud" has lost its meaning.
-It's so misused that I've created a dedicated expression: "cloud bullshit".
+It's so misused that I've coined a phrase for it: "cloud bullshit".

 When the price of your "cloud solution" goes up by 300%, or a revolting new general condition of use appears, or the service is down: what do you do?
 Do you suffer like a victim, or are you suitably prepared to switch providers?